 The airport is the largest airport in Scandinavia and had 30 million passengers in 2019.
-It has 108 gates and 67 airlines has chosen to fly from this airport.
+It has 108 gates, and 67 airlines have chosen to fly from this airport.

-The airport reached ACI Airport Cabon Accreditation level 3+ in 2019 due to running an energy-efficient airport powered by renewable energy.
-In 2030 it is the ambition that airport operation including passenger transport will be emission-free.
+The airport reached ACI Airport Carbon Accreditation level 3+ in 2019 due to running an energy-efficient airport powered by renewable energy.
+In 2030, it is the ambition that airport operation including passenger transport will be emission-free.

 The fellow airport had 49 million passengers in 2019.
 It has 92 boarding gates and almost 100 airlines chose to fly from this airport in 2019.

-In 2030 the airport will be having Net Zero Emission.
+In 2030, the airport will have Net Zero Emission.
 The airport is in favour of using SAF.
 In Fiumicino Airport it is expected that SAF will be delivered before 2024.

 The fellow airport had 5 million passengers in 2019.

-21 airlines organize direct flights to 27 countries.
+21 airlines organise direct flights to 27 countries.

-The airport is focused on reducing CO2 footprint.
-Solar panels, hybrid vehicles and energy saving lighting system has been implemented.
+The airport is focused on reducing its CO2 footprint.
+Solar panels, hybrid vehicles and energy saving lighting system have been implemented.